-Writer/director Lulu Wang's film is intimate and personal - yet it's portrait of family of loss is something that everyone can identify with.
+Writer/director Lulu Wang's film is intimate and personal – yet its portrait of family and loss is something that everyone can identify with.
 It's that delicate balance that makes "The Farewell" pretty special and a film we will likely be talking about come awards season.

 Billi learns from her mother and father that Nai Nai has terminal cancer, and is given just months to live, but the family has decided not to let her know how serious her illness is.